Summer in Budapest: Weather & 23 Best Things to Do (2026)

 Summer is peak tourist season in Budapest and it can get pretty hot.
 It is a great time to relax a bit, and have food and drinks at an outdoor restaurant.

 There are many outdoor cafes and restaurants in the city centre pf Budapest.
-For the best outdoor cafes and restaurants, check out the restaurants at the St. Stephen’s Bazilica, Bálna, Duna Corso (Duna sétány), and Akvárium.
+For the best outdoor cafes and restaurants, check out the restaurants at the St. Stephen’s BaSilica, Bálna, Duna Corso (Duna sétány), and Akvárium.

 10. PARTY ON A BOAT